front cover of The EartHeaven Calendar White Paper

 Within The EartHeaven Calendar White Paper we present a brief survey of the history of calendars, and of past calendar reform efforts; we make a case for converting to such a reformed calendar; and introduce a revolutionary new and reformed fixed calendar — the EartHeaven calendar (EHc).

-One of the key features of the EartHeaven calendar is that it effectively brackets (and maps) the Sun’s chronological passage through the houses / parts / signs of the ecliptic according to the months (as well as Earth’s annual transit around our Sun).
-The EHc also posits New Year’s Day to Sunday, 1 March — coincident with the March Equinox.
-This is its KEY DIFFERENTIATOR, one which makes the EHc the best possible solution to a longstanding problem which has eluded world leaders for generations.✨
+One of the key features of the EartHeaven calendar is that it effectively brackets (and maps) the Sun’s chronological passage through the twelve astronomical constellations of the ecliptic according to the months (as well as Earth’s annual transit around our Sun).

 If, after reading this publication, you recognize the beauty and logic of the EartHeaven calendar, please share amongst your family, friends, neighbors, community members and representativesPass It On. ☯️